-The previous section of the report (B. System of Governance) included information on the Company's risk management system (see section B.3).
+The Company has outsourced its entire operation to Codan Forsikring A/S. Therefore, the Company's management handles the Company's risks and controls through Codan Forsikring A/S' organisation.
 This section of the report provides more detail on the risks faced, including how the Company measures and mitigates against them.
 The Company is exposed to the following main categories of risk: